 CSU-Global does not provide educator licensing or endorsement.

-This course explores contemporary instructional models and methods, which facilitate effective teaching and learning.
-Multiple learning platforms and learning scenarios are studied.
-Instructional delivery systems are analyzed and applied to a variety of learning settings.
+This course explores contemporary instructional models and methods linking education with workforce alignment, which facilitate effective teaching and learning.
+Multiple learning platforms and learning scenarios are studied, including e-learning in training and development.
+The instructional design models in this course are viewed from an international/global perspective.

 Introduction to instructional system design theories and models used in Pre-K-12 learning environments and non-traditional settings with a focus on backward design.